chiemitamasiro-tw/Technical-Writing-Portfolio-Learning-Practice/OBJECTIVES.md

 * **Audience Analysis:** Writing for different proficiency levels, ensuring accessibility for global audiences.

 ## 📂 Repository Structure
-* CURSO.TECHINCAL-WRITNG: Practice files from the Google Technical Writing course.
-* `README.md`: Project overview and professional goals.
+* `01.
+Audience.md`: Analysis and exercises on audience identification.
+* `02.
+Self-editing.md`: Practice samples on clarity, brevity, and active voice.
+* `OBJECTIVES.md`: Professional goals and portfolio overview.
 ---
 *Looking for a Technical Writer who speaks the language of both users and developers?
 [Let's connect!](https://www.linkedin.com/in/chiemi-tamasiro)*